dangaffa/Solid-Waterfall-Effects/README.md

-NOTE: ROCKET SOUND ENHANCEMENT WILL OVERRIDE SWE's SOUNDS AND WILL USE ITS OWN INSTEAD, DO NOT USE RSE IF YOU WANT SWE TO USE ITS OWN SOUNDS
+NOTE: ROCKET SOUND ENHANCEMENT WILL OVERRIDE THE SOUNDS PROVIDED BY THIS MOD

 Thanks to:

-Kochi (Original configs for Waterfall and RealPlume, as well as continuing to develop this mod, AND for making this Github)
+Kochi (Original configs for Waterfall and RealPlume, and for making this Github)

 Leopard (Module Manager Patches)